Technobabylon similar games & best alternatives

 Game with the same Expression vibe

--2"Limited customization; player expression mainly through choice of dialogue rather than visual or avatar personalization."
+-2"Limited customization; player expression mainly through dialogue choices rather than avatar or environment modification."

 "Limited customization; player expression mainly through dialogue choices rather than avatar or environment modification."